ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 [![praise_flowchart]({{ site.url }}/images/maple/maple-intro/praise_flowchart.jpg)]({{ site.url }}/images/maple/maple-intro/praise_flowchart.jpg){:.center-img .width-70}

 The old logic (above) took note of how many events were in the considered praise window, and enforced (1) that the total number of events should be below some threshold and (2) that none of the events should pass a certain pressure threshold.

-This is pretty sound logic, but it fails under circumstances when the dogs produce _good_ noise.
-Currently, the only good noise is `play`, which isn't always the quietest.
-To accomodate for the fact that noise is not always bad, the new logic is now the same, except all `play` events in the praise window are removed prior to the flowchart.
+This is pretty _sound_ logic, but it fails under circumstances when the dogs produce noise that isn't inherently bad.
+Currently, `play` is the only class that would fall under this category.
+To accommodate for the fact that noise is not always bad, the new logic is now the same, except all `play` events in the praise window are removed prior to the logic shown in the above flowchart.
 This way, the dogs can play and still be praised.

 ### Scold

 [![scold_flowchart]({{ site.url }}/images/maple/maple-intro/scold_flowchart.jpg)]({{ site.url }}/images/maple/maple-intro/scold_flowchart.jpg){:.center-img .width-70}

-The old logic (above) took note of the total level of noise, whether the most recent event was particularly loud, and if both of these values passed their respective thresholds, it was a scold.
+The old logic (above) took note of the total level of noise, whether the most recent event was particularly loud, and if both of these values pass their respective thresholds, the dog-sitter scolds.
 Again, this is an oversimplification because noise is not always bad.

 After re-analyzing sessions, I came to the following new workflow.